Sharing shoes, helping athletes, building communities

 What we need:

-Please ensure shoes are dry, clean(ish) and tied together to avoid pairs becoming separated.
+Please give only good quality shoes and ensure they are dry, clean(ish) and tied together to avoid pairs becoming separated.

 ShoeShare is an initiative of ZMCP, the Zambia and Malawi Community Partnership, UK registered charity number 1136225.